CFI-Electronics-Club/Dev-Board-Documentation/Easy Projects/ESP32_Real_Time_Clock.md

 Here, we are using SPI mode to connect our 128×64 OLED display Module (SSD1306) to ESP32.
 So, it will use 7 pins.
 Connections with ESP32 are given as:

-1. CS(Chip select) pin of OLED -> PIN D5 of ESP32
-2. DC pin of OLED -> PIN D4 of ESP32
-3. RES pin of OLED -> PIN D2 of ESP32
-4. SDA pin of OLED -> PIN D23 i.e. MOSI of ESP32
+1. SDA pin of OLED -> PIN 21 of ESP32
-5. SCK pin of OLED -> PIN D18 i.e. SCK of ESP32
+2. SCK pin of OLED -> PIN 22 of ESP32
-6. Vdd of OLED -> Vcc of ESP32
+3. Vdd of OLED -> Vcc of ESP32
-7. GND of OLED -> GND of ESP32
+4. GND of OLED -> GND of ESP32

 ## Libraries Used
 1. Adafruit_SSD1306 : https://github.com/adafruit/Adafruit_SSD1306